edgar-carrillo/edgar-carrillo/README.md

 ### • 🐶 [DogFinder]()
 <b>Utilized:</b> React | JS | Postgresql | AWS | Styled-Components

-An dog glossary app where users can save the dogs they do and don't want to reference later.
+An dog glossary app where users can save the dogs they want to reference later.

 <br>